Aman8185/freelance-website/FIREBASE_SETUP.md

-# Firebase Setup Guide for TrendMetrics
+# Firebase Setup Guide for TechGenieHub

-This guide will help you set up Firebase for the TrendMetrics website to store contact form submissions.
+This guide will help you set up Firebase for the TechGenieHub website to store contact form submissions.

 ## Step 1: Create a Firebase Project

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Click "Add project"
-3. Enter a project name (e.g., "TrendMetrics")
+3. Enter a project name (e.g., "TechGenieHub")
 4. Choose whether to enable Google Analytics (recommended)
 5. Follow the prompts to complete project creation